Basics

 ## 1.0

-Which of course denotes a perfect match between these two.
+This denotes a perfect match between these two.

-A Comparison with k-means
+A Comparison with k-means¶

 import sklearn.cluster